Everton make contact over Martinez

 "I'm focused on my job here, very happy here at, in my opinion, one of the best-run football clubs in the Premier League, with a fantastic owner, chairman, CEO, sports director."

-Asked if he was flattered by the links, he added: "No, not really.
+Asked whether he was flattered by the links, he added: "No, not really.
 It's just speculation or people want to write something.

 "The reality is I'm at a really good football club that helped me.
 I'm not here because I'm that good, it's because I'm at a good club and I have good support.

-"I have people that allow me to do my job, that give me support, give me trust and these things are important, there's an organisation around the club.
+"I have people that allow me to do my job, that give me support, give me trust and these things are important.
+There's an organisation around the club.

 "The reality of it is we're not as good as people think; we're probably not as bad as people think as well when things aren't going so well.